Managers

 WEBSITE:

-Sign on to the Redwater Minor Hockey website using your managers username and password under the Administration Login on the bottom left-hand side of the page.
-Each team is required to have their team staff and player email information inputted into the website before their 1st pre-season game.
+Sign on to the Redwater Minor Hockey website using your managers username and password that the RMHA Secretary provided you, under the Administration Login on the bottom left-hand side of the page.
+Each team is required to have their team staff and player email information inputted into the website ASAP.
 This allows you as a manager and RMHA to email your team or the entire association with important information.
-The information that you input will be linked to the 1660 website.

 TEAM AND STAFF INFORMATION